 “I loves ya so much, even whens yer bein’ a retard.”

 That’s what I needed to keep my dick hard.
 Pushing his hands away, I deep-throated him, wrapping my tongue on his shaft and squeezing it as I went up and down.
 His size impressed me, as I had to take him past my gag reflex.
 His hips started bucking.
 The car was definitely shaking.
 I trusted that no one was out in the storm.
 He had learned to control his orgasms.
 I wasn’t interested in more than a quickie while at work.
 I lifted him up and planted his ass on my hard-on, which had been ready to go for minutes.
 As I licked the tip of his dick, my tip could feel his anal muscles spasming and squeezing.
 I refused to let him pull his dick away from my mouth, so he could be impaled on my straining shaft.
 In his frustration to be fucked, he forgot to control his own dick.
 It went off into my pressing lips.
 I let him go as he geysered all over me, sinking completely down to my balls, and bouncing back as his whole anal canal spasmed around my dick.
 I pulled him down again and let my second orgasm go just as his was finishing.
-He held me in a tight hug, shuddering as I spurt four, then five times as I finished.
+He held me in a tight hug, shuddering as I spurt four, then five times before I finished.
 We had been staring intensely into each other’s eyes.
 We kissed as I started shuddering.
 After pulling up our pants, I grabbed his hand and dragged him out the back door of the car.
 We flopped down on our backs in the three inches of snow that had fallen since we started fucking.
 Still holding his hand, I got him flapping both arms and legs, side to side.
 Lifting him to his feet and turning him around, I presented him with two perfect snow angels joined at the wings.
 He flung both arms around me.
 We jumped up and down on the sidewalk.
 Looking at our cum-stained jackets, I made a snow ball and bombed him.
-We started a wild snowball fight, which went on until we looked like snowmen, or more accurately, snow/cum-men.
+We started a wild snowball fight, which went on until we looked like snowmen, or more accurately, snow&cum-men.

 I finished my shift later than normal.
 The boss figured it was the snow.
-I assured him that before Florida, I had lived in Alaska and was used to snow.
+I assured him that before Florida, I had lived in Alaska.
+I was used to snow.
 On the way home, I reminded Tommy that his goal was to get the twins to love him, as their little brother.
 His cheeks were a rosy red and his breathing was still ragged, to match his beating heart.
 Now it was time to face the twins.
 He trusted me to make our case as brothers, but with benefits – Hillbilly brothers, making babies.

 We raced into the house.
 Tommy grabbed Mom’s hands and was swinging her around.